SAKryukov/microtonal-fabric/article/SoundBuilder/article.md

 })(); //setupGain
 ```

 The stitching happens at the medium frequency point, at the point of zero derivative, but with a step in second derivative.
-This imperfect _smoothness_ may sound questionable, but, after some experiments, seems to produce smooth sound, pun unintended ;-).
+This imperfect _smoothness_ may sound questionable, but, after some experiments, seems to produce a smooth sound, pun unintended ;-).

 The compensation function depends on the fundamental frequency of each of the main oscillators, the value of gain compensation is combined as a result of the operation of many gain nodes, gain nodes "Compensation", one per `Tone` instance, plus one node of the `Instrument` instance, "Gain compensation", as shown on the [graph](#picture-graph).

 ## Using API and Generated Instruments In Applications

 Naturally, Sound Builder doesn't do much if it is not used in other applications.
-See the instructions in https://SAKryukov.github.io/microtonal-chromatic-lattice-keyboard/SoundBuilder/API.html.
+See the instructions at https://SAKryukov.github.io/microtonal-chromatic-lattice-keyboard/SoundBuilder/API.html.

 Basically, the user needs to produce a set of desired instruments and test them.

 - Produce some set of instruments, test and save them, each instrument is a separate JSON - file;
 - Use the element “Instrument List”, button “Load” to load created instruments, “Save” all of them in a single .js file;{id=api-export}
 - Include the API, all sound/*.js files in the application;
-- Also include .js file generated before;{id=api-embed}
+- Also, include .js file generated before;{id=api-embed}
-- In the application, create in instance of `Instrument`;
+- In the application, create an instance of `Instrument`;
 - To apply instrument data, assign `instrumentInstance.data = instrumentList[someIndex]`;
 - To play a single sound, call `instrumentInstance.play`;{id=api-use}
 - Enjoy :-).